Talking to Your Loved Ones About Hospice

-End of life and hospice care can be difficult subjects to talk about.
-However, it is important for patients and their loved ones to have open communication around the end-of-life journey.
+End-of-life and hospice care can be difficult subjects to talk about.
+However, patients and their loved ones need to have open communication around the end-of-life journey.
 Talking about death can enable you and your loved ones to celebrate and cherish every precious moment of life.
-When discussing hospice and the end of life, it may help to focus on the quality care, compassion and support hospice provides.
-As the end of life approaches, an open dialogue between patients, loved ones and care providers will maximize the longevity and comfort of the patient’s life.
-This approach also keeps patients involved in making important decisions regarding their physical, spiritual and emotional care.
+When discussing hospice and the end of life, it may help to focus on the quality care, compassion, and support hospice provides.
+As the end of life approaches, an open dialogue between patients, loved ones, and care providers will maximize the longevity and comfort of the patient’s life.
+This approach also involves patients in making important decisions regarding their physical, spiritual, and emotional care.
 Family members should understand the wishes of their loved ones.
 Strong lines of communication can also lead to the early identification of a need for hospice care.
 In most cases, the earlier a patient is referred to hospice care, the better quality of life the patient will have.
-Early referrals allow the patient to benefit from pain and symptom management, living each day to the fullest while the family benefits from team support and guidance that will allow them to find meaning and a sense of accomplishment as caregivers.
+Early referrals allow the patient to benefit from pain and symptom management, living each day to the fullest, while the family benefits from team support and guidance, allowing them to find meaning and a sense of accomplishment as caregivers.